What are the available levels of play at SA CITY?

 There are currently three possible practice facilities.
-STAR Soccer Complex, McAllister Park Lower Bee or Anderson fields, and Culebra Creek.
+STAR Soccer Complex, McAllister Park Lower Bee or Anderson fields, and North West Fields.
 You may request a practice location, however, we may recommend the best team fit for your player and will let you know where that team practices.

 It is important you let us know your practice location preference when you attend our PPE or when you sign up for a Player Opportunity Event.

 SACSC holds 2-3 training sessions per week dependent on the level of play and determined by our DOC (Director of Coaching).
 U11-U19 will have a minimum of 2 training sessions per week.
 Some teams may practice 3 times per week.

 Staff qualifications are listed on the coaching staff tab on our website.
 We highly encourage our staff to continue and advance their coaching licenses throughout their coaching career with SA CITY.
 Some licenses include: